 - Educational Resources

-Looking to include Fallingwater in your classroom?
+Fallingwater: An American Treasure Teacher's Guide - Looking to include Fallingwater in your classroom?
 Check out our teacher's guide.
 It includes Fallingwater facts and lesson plans that meet state academic standards at varying grade levels.
-These are great for pre- or post-visit classroom extensions.
+These are great for pre-visit or post-visit classroom extensions.
 You can also you use them without a visit!

-For advanced high school and college students make math more fun with a Fallingwater Mathscapade!
-This math trail that moves through Fallingwater follows Pennsylvania State Standards and the National Council of Teachers of Mathematic Standards.
+Fallingwater Math Trail- For advanced high school and college students make math more fun with a Fallingwater Mathscapade!
+This math trail that moves through Fallingwater follows Pennsylvania State Standards and the National Council of Teachers of Mathematics standards.
 It incorporates algebra and basic geometry skills and should be used as practice.
 An answer key is included at the end.